cireyy/Genomic-Transformer/README.md

 ### 4. Output Format

+An example output file is provided in logs/predictions_example.csv, which contains model predictions for each individual.
+The array has shape (N, 6), where:

+Each row represents one individual, and columns correspond to model-predicted risk scores for each MRF.

-The output file is a NumPy array of shape `(N, 6)` and saved as:
+> The prediction is saved as:

 ```
 logs/predictions.npy
 ```

-Each row represents one individual, and columns correspond to model-predicted risk scores for each MRFs.

-> The final column corresponds to IS risk.
 You may extract this for downstream clinical or research applications.